thiccpiglol/thiccpiglol/README.md

 - 👋 Hi, I’m @thiccpiglol
 - 👀 I’m interested in Python (discord.py basically), HTML(im a big noob at it pls no bully), addicted to minecraft(alot)
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning PHP and JS

 <!---
 thiccpiglol/thiccpiglol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.